• Skip to primary navigation

 2. Slice the sweet potatoes at least ½ cm thick.

-3. Place the sweet potatoes rounds on a silicone mat or parchment paper on baking sheets.
+3. Place the sweet potatoes rounds evenly on one layer on a silicone mat or parchment paper on baking sheets.

 4. Cook for 2½-3 hours.